Autism in Women and Adults: The Invisible Diagnosis

 Misdiagnoses: When Autism Is Treated as Something Else

-Before autistic women receive their correct diagnosis, they frequently go through a series of misdiagnoses.
-These are not only frustrating but can also cause harm through inappropriate treatment.
+Before autistic women get the right diagnosis, they typically work through a series of misdiagnoses.
+These are frustrating, and the wrong treatment can also do real harm.

 Common Misdiagnoses in Autistic Women